Abdulrhman-Khaled/Buyer/README.md

 ## Description

-This is a will designed e-commerce flutter app built using Getx, Firebase Auth, Firestore, Firebase Storage, MVVM Arch, Modern Ui, Custom Widgets, Resopnsive Ui and Clean Coding.
+This is a will designed e-commerce flutter app built using Getx, Firebase Auth, Firestore, Firebase Storage, MVVM Arch, Modern Ui, Custom Widgets, Resopnsive Ui, Light/Dark Modes and Clean Coding.

 The app's UI is built using Flutter, a cross-platform framework for building mobile apps.
 Flutter allows for the creation of beautiful and responsive user interfaces that work seamlessly across iOS and Android devices.